tmux-python/tmuxp/doc/quickstart_python.rst

     >>> session.kill_window("ha in")

-The window in the bg dissapeared.
+The window in the bg dissappeared.
 This was the equivalent of ``$ tmux kill-window -t'ha in'``

 Internally, tmux uses ``target``.
-It's specific behavior depends on what the target is, view the manpage for tmux for more.
+Its specific behavior depends on what the target is, view the tmux manpage for more information.

     This section contains a list of the commands supported by tmux.
 Most commands accept the optional -t argument with one of target-client, target-session target-window, or target-pane.

-In this case, you can also go back in time an recreate the window again.
-The CLI should have history, so press the up arrow key should work.
+In this case, you can also go back in time and recreate the window again.
+The CLI should have history, so navigate up with the arrow key.

 .. code-block:: python

     >>> session.new_window(attach=False, window_name="ha in the bg")
     Window(@11 3:ha in the bg, Session($3 a_tmuxp_session))

-Try to kill by the ``@[0-9999]`` the created window gave you.
+Try to kill the window by the matching id ``@[0-9999]``.

 .. code-block:: python